 Get your student to complete some pre-prepared questions or activities, to find out the level they are working at and how they work.
 This serves a variety of purposes:

-Start tuition at a level which is slightly easier than the level the student stated in your earlier communications, but quickly challenge them - this will let them settle in but then find out their real level.
+It is a good idea to begin tuition at an easier level than the student suggested in your earlier communications.
+You can test whether to move ahead more quickly by challenging them early in the process.
+This will let them settle into private tuition but swiftly discover out their real ability level.
 It will also allow you to ensure that they make progress during their first sessions.

 Whilst the first lesson is primarily about finding out about the student’s level, you also need to demonstrate your ability as a tutor!
 Remember that you do have to sell yourself - students and parents have a large choice of tutors, so you do have to prove yourself.

 Pick one of the areas your student made a mistake in and teach them this skill.
-Be enthusiastic, use diagrams or notes that you can leave with them, or even multimedia - kids love innovative sites, resources or videos.
-This might be harder if you don’t know what you are going to cover, but, as you tutor more and more, you will build a great bank of resources and references you can draw on.
+Be enthusiastic.
+Use diagrams or notes that you can leave with them, or even consider multimedia resources.
+Kids love innovative sites, apps and videos.
+This might be harder if you don’t know what you are going to cover, but as you tutor more and more, you will build a great bank of resources and references you can draw on.

-To make great progress, your students are going to have to practise the skills you teach them whilst you’re not there, which will mean that you need to leave them home learning.
+To make great progress, your students are going to have to practise the skills you teach them whilst you’re not there.
+Which means that you’ll need to leave them some homework.

 In the first session, it is vital to not only build a great rapport with the student but also with their parent(s).
 This will begin when you first arrive - shakes hands, be polite, etc. but mainly when you leave.
 Give the parents at least 10 minutes at the end of the first session to discuss their child’s needs.
 This time should be in addition to the amount of time scheduled for the lesson itself.